The Practical Guide on What to Do When Getting Arrested

 Tip from a Former State Prosecutor who founded a Milwaukee Criminal Defense Law Firm

-Our criminal defense law firm offers insight on the Do’s and Don’ts of interacting with law enforcement when getting detained or arrested - or even just interacting with police officers:
+Our criminal defense law firm offers insight on the Do’s and Don’ts of interacting with law enforcement when getting pulled over, detained, or arrested in Wisconsin - or even just interacting with police officers:

 DON’T give any details.